youliangtan/tennisbot-rl/README.md

 tensorboard --logdir=/tmp/ppo_swing/
 ```

-** Is better to train the model locally from scarth, since it was noticed that the policy works slightly different on computer's pybullet env.
+*Recommend to train the model locally from scratch, since it was noticed that the policy works slightly different on computer's pybullet env.*

 Validate Model with pretrained model
 ```bash
 python3 validate_swing.py  -m backup_models/ppo_swing.zip
 ```

+Use `--headless` to speed up validation.

 ## train hit incoming tennis ball task environment

-** Still in progress not make it learnable.
+*Still in progress to make the model learnable.*

 Run gym training
 ```bash